We recommend that you book your tickets online, a head of time, in order to preserve the desired time allocation.

 - Reception building organization (line-ups following social distancing of 2 meters, identification of corridors encouraging one-way circulation, limitation of employees and visitors in common areas, addition of physical barriers (clear acrylic panels) and access to hydroalcoholic solutions such as “Purell”, use of disposable hand paper stations and contactless bins.

 - Training integrating CNESST recommendations and government guidelines for all our employees.

 - Card payment methods such as debit or credit cards (MasterCard, Visa) will be highly recommended.
 Cash is still accepted to date, but will require additional processing time on site.

 Parc de la Gorge de Coaticook

 Parc de la Gorge de Coaticook is located within less than 15 minutes (20 km).
-It offers its visitors several outdoor activities through the seasons: Foresta Lumina, hiking, camping (summer and winter), mountain biking (fat bike), snowshoeing trails, Yukigassen … The battle of snowballs, ice climbing, etc.
+It offers its visitors several outdoor activities through the seasons: Foresta Lumina, hiking, camping, shelter and ready-to-camp (summer and winter), mountain biking and fatbike, snowshoeing, winter hiking, ice climbing, etc.